Kevin Newman Player Props: Reds vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.4 K/9, the fifth-best in the league.
+- The Astros pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Astros' 3.26 team ERA ranks first among all MLB pitching staffs.
+- The Astros' 3.32 team ERA ranks first among all league pitching staffs.

-- The Astros allow the eighth-fewest home runs in baseball (70 total, one per game).
+- The Astros give up the eighth-fewest home runs in baseball (72 total, one per game).

-- France gets the start for the Astros, his eighth of the season.
-He is 2-1 with a 3.54 ERA and 35 strikeouts in 40 2/3 innings pitched.
+- The Astros are sending Blanco (1-0) out for his third start of the season.

-- The right-hander last pitched on Saturday against the Cleveland Guardians, when he went 6 2/3 innings, allowing three earned runs while giving up seven hits.
+- His last appearance came on Wednesday, June 7 against the Toronto Blue Jays, when the righty threw six innings, surrendering two earned runs while allowing three hits.

-- The 28-year-old has an ERA of 3.54, with 7.7 strikeouts per nine innings, in seven games this season.
-Opponents are batting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.